ospalh/anki-addons/pages/Furigana mod.md

 As the furikanji rendering is done on the fly by the desktop client, it naturally does not work with AnkiWeb or AnkiDroid (or, presumably, the iOS client).
-Here the text is renderend as it is seen in the edit screen, with the square brackets.
+Here the text is rendered as it is seen in the edit screen, with the square brackets.